 The procedure to incorporate an NBFC is:

-- A company should first be registered under the Companies Act 2013 or under Companies Act 1956.
+- A company should first be registered under the Companies Act 2013 or should already be registered under Companies Act 1956 as either a Private Limited or a Public Limited Company.

 - The minimum net owned funds of the Company should be Rs.
 2 Crore.